fighting poverty by graduating employable youth

 Here are some of the ways we work to enable employment:

-- Linking youth to vocational training and university programs in their countries, helping to guide them on a path that fits their interests, abilities and the likelihood to find work.
+Linking youth in their countries, helping guide them on a path that fits their interests, abilities and the likelihood to find work.

-- Building relationships between CI staff and local employers and business organizations so we can help match teens to appropriate opportunities.
+Building relationships between Children International staff, local employers and business organizations so we can help match teens to appropriate opportunities.

 What gets measured?

-- Increased marketable skills, measured by the percent of teens actively developing skills through university or vocational training programs.
-For younger teens, we measure enrollment.
+- Increased marketable skills, measured by the percent of youth actively developing skills through university or vocational training programs.
+For younger youth, we measure enrollment.
 For young adults, we measure completion.